 Clotting is what prevents excessive bleeding when you cut yourself.
-However, the blood moving through your vessels shouldn’t clot.
-If such clots form, they can travel through your bloodstream to your heart, lungs, or brain, causing a heart attack, stroke, or even death.
+But the blood moving through your vessels shouldn’t clot.
+If such clots form, they can travel through your bloodstream to your heart, lungs, or brain.
+This can cause a heart attack, stroke, or even death.

-Coagulation tests measure your blood’s ability to clot, as well as how long it takes.
+Coagulation tests measure your blood’s ability to clot, and how long it takes to clot.
 Testing can help your doctor assess your risk of excessive bleeding or developing clots (thrombosis) somewhere in your blood vessels.

-Coagulation tests are usually given in the same manner as most blood tests.
+Coagulation tests are similar to most blood tests.
 Side effects and risks are minimal.
-A blood sample is sent to a laboratory for testing and analysis.
+A medical professional will take a blood sample and send it to a laboratory for testing and analysis.

 Clotting disorders can cause a dangerous amount of bleeding or clotting.
 If your doctor suspects you have a clotting disorder, they may recommend one or more coagulation tests.
 These tests measure various proteins and how they function.